huziqi/Interaction-For-Turtlebot/README.md

 ==========
 How to complie
 ----------
+Make sure you have already install ROS and Turtlebot.
+The tutorial for installing ROS and Turtlebot: [installation](http://wiki.ros.org/)
 Git clone to your workspace,and make.

     cd ~/your_workspace/
     catkin_make